PYTHON

 Python Merge Sort: Syntax, Usage, and Examples

-Merge sort is a popular and efficient divide-and-conquer sorting algorithm.
+Merge sort is a popular and efficient divide-and-conquer algorithm.
 In Python, merge sort works by recursively breaking a list into smaller halves, sorting each half, and then merging the sorted halves into a fully sorted list.
 It's known for its consistent performance, making it a strong choice when you need a reliable and stable sorting algorithm.

 When you implement merge sort Python style, you're working with a clear and structured recursive pattern.
 This helps you not only understand the algorithm but also improve your recursion and problem-solving skills.